alejandro-davila/Python/README.md

 ![](https://t4.ftcdn.net/jpg/05/69/85/25/240_F_569852518_DTYL4I1fcG19rAZkbQR7Aq01DgKr3qT9.jpg)

-* I have developed a Python script to analyze the financial records of PyBank based on the prvoded dataset, [budget_data.csv](PyBank/Resources/budget_data.csv).
+* I have developed a Python script to analyze the financial records of PyBank based on the provided dataset, [budget_data.csv](PyBank/Resources/budget_data.csv).
 The dataset consists of two columns: `Date` and `Profit/Losses`.
 The script calculates the the following:

   * The total number of months included in the dataset